Jerry Falwell Jr.: Coronavirus response and conspiracy theories

 In March 2020, the coronavirus disease 2019 (COVID-19) began to spread quickly in the United States, leading to the widespread closures of schools and universities.
 By March 13, most universities in Virginia announced that they were moving their classes to online-only, discontinuing in-person instruction.
 Falwell announced on March 13 that in-person classes at Liberty University would resume following spring break (March 14–22, 2020) in defiance of those throughout the country who called for schools to be required to close.
 Also on March 13, Falwell promoted a conspiracy theory that North Korea and China had collaborated to create the coronavirus.
 He also said that people were overreacting to the coronavirus outbreak and that Democrats were trying to use the situation to harm President Trump.

 After Liberty University's spring break, without the knowledge of city officials, Falwell reopened Liberty University on March 23 to students to physically return to the campus despite calls for the campus to stay closed to limit the spread of COVID-19.
 Falwell then claimed that the mortality rate among young people was low.
 He also blamed the media for exaggerating the threat of COVID-19, saying, "They are willing to destroy the economy just to hurt Trump."

-In response to Falwell's decision to reopen Liberty University, Lynchburg mayor Treney Tweedy said in a statement:
+Lynchburg mayor Treney Tweedy criticized Falwell's decision to reopen Liberty University.

-I want the residents in this community to know that at no time did I or the City Manager endorse having the students return to Liberty University's campus or any of the other college or university campuses in our community.
-In fact, it is quite the opposite.
-When we asked President Falwell to close his campus, he explained that he had to remain open for on-campus international students who had not gone home, some lab classes and the School of Aviation.
-President Falwell also noted that the University would be moving to an on-line platform for instruction....

-I was very surprised and disappointed to later learn of President Falwell's most recent decision to allow students back on campus.
-We are in the midst of a public health crisis.
-I am concerned for the students, faculty and employees at Liberty University, and I am also very concerned for the residents of the Lynchburg community.
-Liberty University is an important part of this community; however, I believe it was a reckless decision to bring students back on campus at this time.
-It is unfortunate that President Falwell chose to not keep his word to us and to this community.